kmlawson/history-of-history-in-east-asia/seminars.md

 Roberts, Moss *Three Kingdoms: A Historical Novel Complete and Unabridged* University of California Press, 2004 (Two volume version).
 Afterward: About Three Kingdoms pp937-979

-Wang, Q. Edward, et al *The Many Faces of Clio: Cross-Cultural Approaches to Historiography, Essays in Honor of Georg G. Iggers* Ch 12 Time and Space in Chinese Historiography: Concepts of Centrality in the History and Literature of the Three Kingdoms
+Wang, Q. Edward, et al *The Many Faces of Clio: Cross-Cultural Approaches to Historiography, Essays in Honor of Georg G. Iggers* Ch 12 Time and Space in Chinese Historiography: Concepts of Centrality in the History and Literature of the Three Kingdoms (see Files)

-Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
+Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*. (see Files)
 Introduction